tharuka01/Hacktoberfest-2023/README.md

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

-:star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
+:star: Feel free to use this repo to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!

 :star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.